bob-606/5.easa.fi/README.md

 ## 15. Pressure equalisation between lower and upper side of the wing can be reduced by...
-Pressure equalisation between lower and upper side of the wing can be reduced by...
 - retracting flaps.
 - higher airplane mass.
 - reducing speed.